Today, we’re going to do balancing on a compass, part two.

 A few weeks ago, on one of our blogs, we talked about balancing on a compass.
 The whole idea was that you were going to work on your balance leg, imagining that you’re standing on a compass or star, whatever you prefer.

-Think of north, south, east, west, and then your ordinal directions.
+Think of north, south, east, west, and then your cardinal directions.
 The whole idea behind this is modern balance training is evolving.

 If you look at the research on balance, years ago, we had you stand in one spot, close your eyes, turn your head, and do all these kind of cool things, and they’re still valuable.
 I still like them.
 They can challenge you in different ways.

 They can work on your foot strength, your basic neural input from the foot up to the brain.

 However, what has been found is that if that’s all that I do to work on my balance, it doesn’t transfer as well to real life, or to other things that are a little bit more dynamic.

 In our last episode around this stuff, we talked about imagining standing on a compass and then working on basic balance drills, where you’re reaching out with one leg, and then the other leg, working your way around eight points, all right?

 Hopefully, you’ve been practicing that, starting to see some improvements.

 I think one of the reasons people avoid this particular exercise is it’s hard, and sometimes you don’t feel as successful.